-- o The implementation of the full Physical Education curricula resumes with emphasis on practical activities at primary level (Infants 1 to Standard 5) as well as theoretical and practical activities at the secondary level (Forms 1- 3 mandatory, 4 - 6 elective classes). - Students' health status information should be updated and recommendations from registered medical practitioners should be followed accordingly. - The school administration to communicate guidelines for student engagement in physical activities including the types of activities permissible, areas/spaces available, scheduling and supervision of activities. - Learning outcomes which emphasize the development of physical fitness, acquisition of fundamental motor skills, enhances physical literacy, and contribute overall health should be prioritized for Academic Year 2022/2023, Term 1. - As far as possible, encourage the use of personalized sporting equipment where permissible and limit or eliminate the sharing of gear, water bottles, towels, refreshment, etcetera. - o Sanitation stations should be set for use by students involved in physical activity sessions. - As far as practical, teachers/coaches should encourage students to maintain personal space especially when they are not engaged in activities which require direct physical contact. - Students must be monitored for difficulty with breathing as they engage in physical activity and appropriate action taken including removal from the activity and alerting the school administration, safety officer, etcetera.
+- The implementation of the full Physical Education curricula continues with emphasis on practical activities at primary level (Infants 1 to Standard 5) as well as theoretical and practical activities at the secondary level (Forms 1- 3 mandatory, 4 - 6 elective classes). - The school administration must communicate guidelines for student engagement in physical activities including the types of activities permissible, areas/spaces available, scheduling and supervision of activities.

+- Learning outcomes which emphasize the development of physical fitness, acquisition of fundamental motor skills, enhances physical literacy, and contribute towards overall health should continue for the Academic Year 2022/2023 - Term 2. - As far as possible, encourage the use of personalized sporting equipment where permissible and limit or eliminate the sharing of gear, water bottles, towels, refreshment, etcetera. - Sanitisation stations should be set up for use by students involved in physical activity sessions. - As far as practical, teachers/coaches should encourage students to maintain personal space especially when they are not engaged in activities which require direct physical contact. - Students must be monitored for difficulty with breathing as they engage in physical activity and appropriate action taken, including removal from the activity and alerting the school administration, safety officer, etcetera.

-2.5 Termly Schedule: Term 1 2022/2023
+2.5 Termly Schedule: Term 2 - 2022/2023

-Term 1 of Academic Year 2022-2023 spans a 14-week period, September 05, 2022, to December 9, 2022.
-To compensate for loss of teaching-learning time experienced due to the COVID-19 pandemic, and to facilitate orientation for new students into the school as well as subject orientation for form 4 students, the following is a proposed timeline for the implementation of suggested activities.
+Term 2 of the Academic Year 2022-2023, spans a 13-week period, January 3 to March 31, 2023.
+To compensate for the loss of teaching and the learning time experienced due to the COVID-19 pandemic, the following is a proposed timeline for the implementation of suggested activities: